 PROSE Award Winner - Best Anthropology (American Publishers Association)

-is a superb study in indigenous science, and a welcome contribution to our growing knowledge of the important relationship between humans and their local environment.
+A superb study in indigenous science, and a welcome contribution to our growing knowledge of the important relationship between humans and their local environment.

 —Indigenous Peoples Issues and Resources

 Part 1 of this two-part work describes the

 decorative roles of flowers.
-Part 2 is on a CD-ROM and includes detailed inventories of all plant, animal, and fungal categories
+Part 2 is available online and includes detailed inventories of all plant, animal, and fungal categories

-recognized by San Juan's people, a series of indexes,

-and a library of more than 1,200 images illustrating the town's plants, people, landscapes, and daily activities.
-Also included on the CD-ROM are files containing sounds of village life.
+recognized by San Juan's people; a series of indexes; a library of more than 1,200 images illustrating the town's plants, people, landscapes, and daily activities; and sounds of village life.